ditrit/badaas/CONTRIBUTING.md

 ## Logger

-We use ubber's [zap](https://pkg.go.dev/go.uber.org/zap) to log stuff, please take `zap.Logger` as an argument for your services constructors. [fx](https://github.com/uber-go/fx) will provide your service with an instance.
+We use uber's [zap](https://pkg.go.dev/go.uber.org/zap) to log stuff, please take `zap.Logger` as an argument for your services constructors. [fx](https://github.com/uber-go/fx) will provide your service with an instance.

 ## Directory structure